 Please visit each county Environmental Health page for specific county applications and requirements.

-The Columbus Department of Public Health sponsors a 2-Day ServSafe® Food Protection Manager Certification Course.
-Our next two-day course will be held Tuesday, November 14th and Wednesday, November 15th, from 9:00 am to 5:00 pm each day.
-Please complete the registration form if you are interested in the class.
+The Columbus Department of Public Health sponsors a two-day ServSafe® Food Protection Manager Certification Course.
+The next two-day class will be held on Tuesday, January 20th and Wednesday, January 21st.
+Please complete the form below to register.

-The National Restaurant Association allows an examinee to take the Serve Safe Food Protection Manager Exam twice within a 30-day period, if necessary.
-If three attempts are required, the examinee must wait at least 60 days from their last attempt.
+The National Restaurant Association allows an examinee to take the ServSafe® Food Protection Manager Exam twice within a 30-day period, if necessary.
+If three or more attempts are required, the examinee must wait at least 60 days from their last attempt.
 No more than four attempts are allowed in a 12-month period.
-The next re-test will be Thursday, October 26th.
-Please complete the form below if interested in taking the exam.
+To register, please complete the form below.

 Note: American National Standards Institute (ANSI) food safety certification approved exams can also be found on the ANSI website.